Product Tour | How To Start Easy

-We step you through this complexity by borrowing ski slope difficulty language to illustrate how easily you can learn Org Graph, packaging our features into four levels: Green (Beginner), Blue (Intermediate), Black Diamond (Advanced) and Double Black Diamond (Expert).
+We step you through your build by borrowing ski slope difficulty language to illustrate how easily you can learn to Org Graph™ using The Org Cognizance Model™ and 14 Pt Checklist™.
+We package your build into four levels: Green (Beginner), Blue (Intermediate), Black Diamond (Advanced) and Double Black Diamond (Expert).

-Start easy with your Green Objects and Connections to build a classic Org Chart, then go at your own pace to become a Double Black Expert Org Grapher.
+Start easy with your Green Objects and Connections to build your classic Org Chart, then go at your own pace to become a Double Black Diamond Expert Org Grapher.

 We wish we could claim we are a software genie in a bottle, just snap your fingers and all of the work is done.
-This is about the complex reality of 21st Century Organizations, so give yourself permission to learn and absorb.
+Unfortunately, this is about the complex reality of 21st Century Organizations, so give yourself permission to learn and absorb.
 Remember, the best perspective to adopt when you find yourself scratching your head, is to assume the perspective of the Individual Contributor, an Employee.
 Try to imagine the model and the organizational graphing software through the first-person eyes of an employee.
+Getting each employee to help fill in their part of the OGraph is our recommended best practice, they actually know what is going on more than management, right?

 This is everyone, your entire bench.
 Extends beyond Employees to Giggers, Contractors, Volunteers, everyone impacting a 21st Century Org.
 People are the building blocks of buy-in, and Org Graph helps them all commit by becoming cognizant.
 Build Out Step 1: Most admin users start by adding their Person Objects first.